Spaceplane: Reusable experimental spacecraft

-Suborbital rocket planes
+Flown suborbital rocket planes

+United States

 Two piloted suborbital rocket-powered aircraft have reached space: the North American X-15 and SpaceShipOne; a third, SpaceShipTwo, has crossed the US-defined boundary of space but has not reached the higher internationally recognised boundary.
 None of these crafts were capable of entering orbit, and all were first lifted to high altitude by a carrier aircraft.

 On 7 December 2009, Scaled Composites and Virgin Galactic unveiled SpaceShipTwo, along with its atmospheric mothership "Eve".
 On 13 December 2018, SpaceShipTwo VSS Unity successfully crossed the US-defined boundary of space (although it has not reached space using the internationally recognised definition of this boundary, which lies at a higher altitude than the US boundary).
 SpaceShipThree is the new spacecraft of Virgin Galactic, launched on 30 March 2021.
 It is also known as VSS Imagine.
 On 11 July 2021 VSS Unity completed its first fully crewed mission including Sir Richard Branson.

+Soviet Union

 The Mikoyan-Gurevich MiG-105 was an atmospheric prototype of an intended orbital spaceplane, with the suborbital BOR-4 subscale heat shield test vehicle successfully reentering the atmosphere before program cancellation.